 So, the hard lesson learned is that when you are going to buy a kitchen appliance, especially when you do as much cooking as I do, then it pays to invest the money in a quality product from a brand with a proven track record, even if you have to save up for a little while.
 I have used KitchenAid appliances for years in my kitchen, as has my family, so I don’t know why I didn’t just go with a trusted brand.
 That’s my fault for only looking only at cost, rather than cost and value!

 The model that I was given to review was the KitchenAid 13-cup Food Processor with ExactSlice™ System, Model KFP1333.
 Thank you KitchenAid for the opportunity to review it!

 DISCLOSURE: I was provided with a sample of this product at no charge.
 I was under no obligation to post a review or giveaway, nor did I receive any monetary compensation for this post.
 All views and opinions expressed are my own.
 This post contains affiliate links and/or ads.
 I only recommend products or services that I have personally tried and love.
-When you make a purchase through any of these links, I earn a small commission on each sale, which allows me to cover a portion of the cost of this site.
+When you make a purchase through any of these links, I earn a small commission on each sale.
 This has no effect on your sale price and is simply a cost of doing business for the company you are purchasing from.
-All funds received help with the continued maintenance of this website and free content.
-You can view it like leaving a tip.
-Thank you!
 Read our full terms and conditions here.

 KitchenAid Food Processor Features